-One day tour in Tashkent is a great way to know the history of the city from Shash times to Russian Empire, from Soviet Tashkent to Tashkent city.
+A sightseeing tour in Tashkent is a great way to know the history of the city from Shash times to the Russian Empire, from Soviet Tashkent to modern Tashkent city.

 Start sightseeing tour of Tashkent (5-6 hrs) visiting old and new parts of the city:

 - Amir Timur Square, founded in 1882 and originally called Konstantinovsky Square, was renamed on August 31, 1994, after the Amir Timur to honor the cultural and historical contribution of the great conqueror.
 Around the Square there are the Museums of History of Timurids, Uzbekistan hotel, Forum Palace, and famous chimes.

 - Tashkent striking clock, one of the major symbols of Tashkent.